What equipment do I need to cook outside in the UK?

 Not anymore!
 Thanks to the enthusiasm for smoked food that has swept the globe in recent years, it’s now easier than ever to hot smoke food in your own back garden.

-ProQ vertical smokers and Bradley smokers are great examples of outdoor smoking equipment that don’t require lots of space or experience to use.
+ProQ vertical smokers and Bradley smokers are great examples of outdoor smoking equipment for the UK that don’t require lots of space or experience to use.

 What’s the difference between ProQ and Bradley Smokers?